arx-research/halo-bulk-web/README.md

 # Usage

 The webpage must be loaded via an SSL encrypted domain for scanning to function; e.g. `https://bulk.vrfy.ch`.
+Add the Ethereum address which you would like to sign using the chip.
 Tap the "Scan" button and hold a HaLo chip to the NFC antenna on your smartphone to scan.

 # TODOs